 The University of Energy and Natural Resources (UENR) has graduated its first PhD student, Mr. Kenneth Bentum Otabil.

-Earlier in September, 2019, Mr Otabil successfully defended his thesis which forms part of the university’s requirements for students studying various postgraduate programmes.
+Mr Otabil successfully defended his thesis earlier in September 2019, which is part of the criteria of the university for students studying different postgraduate programs.

 Giving the background on his thesis; “Optimising the Esperanza Window Trap to Monitor the Transmission Dynamics of River Blindness in Hypo Endemic Communities,” Mr. Bentum said according to the World Health Organisation and CDC in 2019, river blindness was the world’s second-largest infectious cause of blindness after Trachoma, which caused by the nematode Onchocerca volvulus and transmitted by black flies of the genus Simulium.